BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction defect and claims related expert designations, the Post Falls, Idaho Construction Expert Directory provides a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides general construction investigation, trial and claims support services to the building industry's most recognized companies, Fortune 500 builders, CGL carriers, risk managers, and a variety of municipalities.
-Employing in house assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the organization brings national experience and local capabilities to Post Falls and the surrounding areas.
+With over four thousand construction claims related expert witness designations, the Post Falls, Idaho Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction claims and trial support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+In connection with in house personnel which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the construction experts group brings national experience and local capabilities to Post Falls and the surrounding areas.

 Construction Expert Witness News & Info